krzwolk/Statistical-Parallel-Corpora-Filtration/README.md

 To add another language repeat step 4 with a file containing this language and English phrases.
 The tool converts everything to English before calculating Levenstein distance.

 For example, if files cz_en and ru_en are loaded into the database, the tool will be able to compare the following parallel corpora: cz_en, ru_en, ru_cz.
 Then, if the corpus pl_en added, the tool will be able to filter the following pairs: cz_en, ru_en, pl_en, ru_cz, ru_pl, pl_cz, and so on.
 Note, that adding specific corpora like ru_cz, ru_pl, and pl_cz is not needed, everything works through transforming input data into English.

+Final info
+====

+Feel free to use this tool if you cite:
+Wołk K., Marasek K., “A Sentence Meaning Based Alignment Method for Parallel Text Corpora Preparation.”, Advances in Intelligent Systems and Computing volume 275, p.107-114, Publisher: Springer, ISSN 2194-5357, ISBN 978-3-319-05950-1

+For any questions:
+| Krzysztof Wolk
+| krzysztof@wolk.pl